Chamonix to Zermatt in 13 Stages

-The Walker's Haute Route takes the experienced hiker from the majesty of Mont Blanc in Chamonix, to the iconic Matterhorn in Zermatt.
-Along the way, she will visit glaciers, mountain tarns and a number of charming hamlets - all set to the backdrop of some of the most stunning 4,000 meter peaks in the alps.
+The Walker's Haute Route takes the experienced hiker from the majesty of Mont Blanc in Chamonix to the iconic Matterhorn in Zermatt.
+Along the way, she will visit glaciers, mountain tarns and a number of charming hamlets—all set to the backdrop of some of the most stunning 13,120 feet (4,000 meters) peaks in the Alps.

 The Walker's High Road is customizable to the budget and preferences of our customers.